skirsdeda/django-reactjs-boilerplate/README.md

 them into a store and then we wrap that `<Provider />` component around our actual root-component.

-Next we can upgrade our `App1Container` to make use of Redux:
+Next we can upgrade our `App1Container` to make use of Redux via the `@connect`
+decorator:

 ```javascript
 import React from "react"